numpy/numpy/doc/neps/missing-data.rst

-Some more complex arithmetic operations, such as matrix products, are well defined with this interpretation, and the result should be the same as if if the missing values were NaNs.
+Some more complex arithmetic operations, such as matrix products, are well defined with this interpretation, and the result should be the same as if the missing values were NaNs.
 Actually implementing such things to the theoretical limit is probably not worth it, and in many cases either raising an exception or returning all missing values may be preferred to doing precise calculations.
-Care must be taken here when dealing with the values and the masks, to preserve the semantics that masking a value never touches the element's backing memory.

 Data That Doesn't Exist Or Is Being Skipped
 ===========================================